sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(hasNoSpaces('')).toBe(true)
 -->

-I’ve assumed that different whitespace handling was a bug.
+I assumed that different whitespace handling was a bug.
 I’ve also inverted all the conditions to validate the correct value, instead of an incorrect one, to make the code more readable.

 Note that `hasLengthLessThanOrEqual()` and `hasNoSpaces()` functions only check the condition if the value is present, which would allow us to make optional fields.
 Also, note that the `hasLengthLessThanOrEqual()` function is customizable: we need to pass the maximum length: `hasLengthLessThanOrEqual(80)`.